kodi-game/controller-topology-project/Readme.md

 This project aims to curate connections like this for all gaming history.

+## Data specification

+This database is structed for Kodi.
+A future script might spit out XML, JSON or JSON-LD, to allow for database queries.

+See [Readme-Addons.md](Readme-Addons.md) for the complete specification of how the data is stored.

 ## Topology types

 Currently, this project uses two type of topologies: